The university of tulsa Online Blog

 6. Better Patient Outcomes

 Of all the reasons why BSNs are important in nursing, the training they offer in providing better patient care may be the most rewarding.
 Research suggests that nurses with a higher level of education directly improve patient outcomes.
-One study published in Research in Nursing & Health in 2021 found that as hospitals and other facilities increased the proportion of bachelor’s-educated RNs they employed, patient outcomes improved significantly.

-7. Advanced Career Possibilities
+7. Career Advancement

 8. Preparation for a Potential Future Mandate

-Professional Outcomes: BSN vs. ADN Graduates
+Professional Outcomes for BSN Graduates

-Exploring the available job opportunities is critical to understanding why a BSN is important.
-Employment of RNs is projected to grow by 6% between 2022 and 2032, according to the U.S. Bureau of Labor Statistics (BLS).
-As the American population ages, more patients will require more medical care and assistance, increasing the demand for RNs.
-The growing prevalence of patients with chronic conditions such as heart disease, obesity, and diabetes will also drive the employment of RNs in the coming years.
+As the American population ages, patients will require more medical care and assistance, increasing demand for RNs.
+The growing prevalence of patients with chronic conditions such as heart disease, obesity, and diabetes will also drive demand for RNs in the coming years.

 Registered Nurse

-Registered nurses are licensed health care professionals who work closely with doctors, surgeons, aides, and other members of a health care team to coordinate and provide their patients with quality care.
-They work in a variety of settings, including hospitals and doctors’ offices.
-Registered nurses have the option of pursuing any of a wide range of specialized roles, such as case management, legal consultancy, hospice, travel nursing, or utilization management.
-They also can choose to gain experience in a specific field, such as obstetrics and gynecology, oncology, pediatrics, or geriatrics.
+Registered nurses (RNs) are licensed health care professionals who work closely with doctors, surgeons, aides, and other members of a health care team to coordinate and provide their patients with quality care.
+They work in various settings, including hospitals and doctors’ offices.

-The median annual wage for registered nurses was $86,070 as of May 2023, according to the BLS, with those working in government positions having a median salary of $99,840 annually.
+The median annual wage for RNs was $93,600 as of May 2024, according to the BLS.

 Nurse Case Manager